Bikatr7/CS3300GroupProject/untitled-hotel-manager/README.md

 pip install -r requirements.txt
 ```

 VScode will also prompt you to use that.
-I also reccomend using type checking for python.
+I also recommend using type checking for python via pylance.

 ### **Setting Up A Local Build**<a name="setting-up-a-local-build"></a>